GovDataOfficial/ckanext-dcatde/README.md

     (pyenv) $ paster --plugin=ckanext-dcatde dcatde_migrate --config=/etc/ckan/default/production.ini

+With the version 3.1.1 an additional option to the migrate command was added to fix the migration of the OGD field `metadata_original_id`.
+Instead of mapping this field to `adms:identifier` it will be mapped to the field `dct:identifier` now.
+The command can be executed as follows:

+    (pyenv) $ paster --plugin=ckanext-dcatde dcatde_migrate adms-id-migrate --config=/etc/ckan/default/production.ini

 ## Testing

 Unit tests are placed in the `ckanext/dcatde/tests` directory and can be run with the nose unit testing framework: